netrome/MeetupTobiiSthlmAI/Presentation/script.md

 I am honored to be here tonigt to give you this talk.
 I know many of you have not been here at Tobii before and I appreciate that you took the time and traveled here to hear about unsupervised learning.

 # 3. Attention grabber
+How many here have ever trained a neural network before? -good

+How many of you have ever trained a generative adversarial network before?

-Now, have any one of you ever had a heated argument with your friends?
+Now, how many of you ever had a heated argument with your friends? **pause** -Awesome, that's all you need.

 Imagine you're at a bar with your friends discussing generative models.
 They are working on a project, but none of their algorithms work nearly as good as they would hope.
 You suddenly get a crazy yet simple idea that you are convinced will work, so you try to persuade them to do this.
 But your friends do not beleive in your idea and argues that it is doomed to fail.